stevenweaver/website/_posts/2017-10-29-prescription-drugs-and-the-opioid-epidemic.markdown

 A combination of behavorial healthcare, as proposed by Senator Elizabeth Warren<sup>12</sup>, to help the needs of those already addicted in addition to preventative measures like greater regulation of what and when can be prescribed are both necessary to ensure that heroin abuse does continue its upward trend.
+This would be the just, advance the common good, be utilitarian, and virtuous actions to take.

 Conducting business to maximize profit often creates ethical issues.
 Addicted customers is a good thing in a business context, but it is shameful when considering that these are people's children, parents, spouses, and other loved ones whose lives are being destroyed due to this practices.
+It is not utilitarian for society as a whole and is in direct conflict with the common good.

 Our government should become more prevantative than reactionary.
 Addictive prescription drugs should be regulated and monitored from the outset.
 With the rise of big data and rapid communication, a greater effort to put in place solid data science that recognizes and reports odd behavior in monetary spending and prescription practices should be put in to play immediately.
+Surely, this action passes all the checkboxes in any ethical framework.

 ### References